Citation - How to Handle

 Requests must be made in person or by mail.
 For more information and instruction on requesting deferral of final disposition, please review these links:

-OPTION #4: Request, if eligible, for the dismissal of a Defective Equipment or Insurance violation
+OPTION #4: Request, if eligible, for the dismissal of a citation for Expired Registration, Expired Driver's License, Defective Equipment or Insurance violation

 If you request this option, you must present the required proof of remedy and payment of the applicable administrative fee.
 Learn more.